RetroAchievements/docs/docs/guidelines/users/global-leaderboard-and-achievement-hunting-rules.md

 ## Special Thanks

 This document is heavily based on the [100Pals Unified Achievement Hunting Rules](https://achievementhunting.com/rules) (the "UAHR").
-This version is trimmed down and tailored to topics that are specifically relevant to the unique RetroAchievements context, although additional details may be gleaned from the UAHR when needed.
+This version is trimmed down and tailored to topics that are specifically relevant to the RetroAchievements context.

 [100Pals/AchievementHunting.com](https://achievementhunting.com/) (Discord Partner: https://discord.gg/100Pals) is an all-platforms achievement hunting community founded in 2015.